DON’T MISS

 Look at that relatively complicated explanation, and you’ll see why the simple dictionary definition of Gemütlichkeit in English - cosiness or comfort - doesn’t quite cut it.
 This is because cosiness is a relatively shallow sensation, whereas Gemütlichkeit layers physical sensations with mental ones: crucial to it are the senses of friendliness, peace of mind, and belonging.

 For many Germans, Gemütlichkeit is intrinsically related to the warm, cosy feeling you get when interacting with other people you feel comfortable with.
-It’s therefore strongly linked to a sense of community or comradeship.
+It’s therefore strongly linked to a sense of community or camaraderie.

 This makes more sense when you look at the history of the word.
 The current use of Gemütlichkeit derives from its use during the Biedermeier period.
 Falling between the end of the Napoleonic War in 1815 and the beginning of the Revolutionary Wars of 1848, during a time of heavy industrialisation, this was a period that idolised home and family, simple and functional design, and practical hobbies.